Cost-Aware Learning: Cost-Aware SGD

 \subsection{Lower Bound}

 Having established the upper bounds for Cost-Aware SGD, a natural question is whether it is possible to design a sampling strategy that achieves a lower total cost.
 In this section, we provide a lower bound for the class of convex functions.
-We show that even in this favorable setting, the dependency on $(\sum_{i = 1}^n G_i \sqrt{c_i})^2$ is fundamental.

 \begin{theorem} Fix $\epsilon, G > 0$.
 For any number of components $n \ge G^2/\epsilon^2$, any set of nonnegative query costs $\{c_i\}_{i=1}^n$, and any (possibly randomized) algorithm with an expected error guarantee $\mathbb{E}[F(\hat{x}) - \min F(x)] \le \epsilon$, there exists a convex, $G$-Lipschitz (i.e., with $G_i=G$ for all $i$) finite-sum problem instance over $\mathcal{X} = [-1,1]$ such that the algorithm's expected total query cost is at least: